Atomistica/atomistica/README.LAMMPS.md

    to the link line of LAMMPS.

-   The `atomistica/src/lammps/MAKE` subdirectory of the atomistica source packages contains sample makefiles, but they may be outdated.
-It is recommended to modify the LAMMPS makefile by hand.
+   The `atomistica/src/lammps/MAKE` subdirectory of the atomistica source packages contains a sample makefile, but it is likely outdated.
+It is recommended to modify your LAMMPS makefile by hand!

 4. Compile LAMMPS.